PalakJirapure/MUSIC/README.md

 - Python (Django) is used as the Database for BACKEND

-- HTML and CSS Django templates are used in FRONTEND using Bootstrap
+- HTML templates are used in FRONTEND using Bootstrap

 # Features